bleyerj/dolfinx_materials/_sources/intro.md

 ```{math}
 \bsig_{n+1}=\bsig(\beps_n+\Delta\beps,\balpha_{n+1}) \quad \text{s.t.}\quad F_n(\beps_n+\Delta\beps,\balpha_{n+1})=0
 ```
 given $\Delta\beps, \beps_n, \balpha_n$ and where $F_n$ denotes a time-discretized version of $F$ i.e. depending on $\balpha_n$ for instance.
-In the library, such an evolution will be managed by a concrete implementation of a `Material` object using, for instance, a third-party library.
+For more details on the various discretization strategies and solving schemes, we refer to {cite:p}`simo2006computational`.
+In the `dolfinx_materials` library, such an evolution will be managed by a concrete implementation of a `Material` object using, for instance, a third-party library.
 This constitutive update is therefore fully decoupled from the finite-element library which sees only $\bsig(\beps)$ as an abstract non-linear function.

 ## Consistent tangent operator

 However, when solving the *global* variational problem {eq}`nonlinear-variational-model`, we generally use a *global* Newton-Raphson solver.
 The jacobian of this nonlinear problem involves the following tangent bilinear form:

 ```{math}